Savitha Sastry: Digital productions

 September 2022 saw the release of 'Arangetram', a humorous take on the aspirations of the Indian middle class and their dreams.
 Critic Monika Monalisa of the Indian Express called the film "a breezy family entertainer, a genre that is hard to come by these days" A review by ANI commented that "While this short film enters around the character played by Savitha, every supporting actor also has quirks and eccentricities that makes the whole characterisation believable, and yet joyous."
 The review went on to add that "This short film is a throwback to the cinema of breezy comedies by stalwarts such as Amol Palekar, Hrishikesh Mukherjee and Basu Chatterjee."
+In March 2023, they released the second of their 'Families Trilogy' titled 'Filter Coffee'.
+Critic Monika Monalisa of the Indian Express described the film as one that would "remind the viewers of the breezy light-hearted films of the 70s."